Esquirethesquire/Creative-Coding-/HW-3/readme.md

 # HW-3 Response

-I followed all instructions for this assignment, but changed some colors and
+I followed all instructions for this assignment, but changed some colors and some positioning

 I did not experience any issues with this assignment.